SecIndOpT/case_study_pl_snack_pack/README.md

 Reference: Goeppert J., Walz A., Sikora A. (2024) A Survey on Life-Cycle-Oriented Certificate Management in Industrial Networking Environments. *J. Sens.
 Actuator Netw.
 13*(2), 26. [https://doi.org/10.3390/jsan13020026](https://doi.org/10.3390/jsan13020026)

 In the past, OT and IT were strictly separated through hierarchical gateways.
 With the increasing demand for connectivity, the convergence of OT and IT is inevitable.
 This on one hand leads to an adoption of common Internet standards in OT networks but also to an increased attack surface OT networks are facing nowadays.
 A security measure to counteract these new threats is a *defense-in-depth* approach, which includes the need for cryptographic protection of industrial communications and devices.
 More precise, we need a way to guarantee integrity and authenticity of field devices, which leads to the requirements of certificates, a certificate-based mutually authenticated key agreement procedure, private keys and trust anchors in and for industrial end devices as well as secure management of these assets.
-The paper collects and elaborates different employed and proposed solutions stemming from reasearch, industrial protocols and protocols which stem from the IT-domain but find application in OT.
+The paper collects and elaborates different employed and proposed solutions stemming from research, industrial protocols and protocols which stem from the IT-domain but find application in OT.

 Some nomenclature: